wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 3. After Payment Gateways.
 4. Before Place Order Button.

-= What happens if the customer has already added the product in the cart that I was going to show as a bump offer? = In this case, you can skip the bump offer.
-To do this, go to the “Global Settings” of our Order Bump plugin.
+= What happens if the customer has already added the product to the cart that I was going to show as a bump offer? = In this case, you can skip the bump offer.
+To do this, go to the “Global Settings” of our WooCommerce bump offer plugin.
 There you’ll find a feature named “Skip for Same Offers.”
 Click on the dropdown in front of it and select Yes and save changes.
-Now if a customer has added an order bump offer product in his cart, the plugin won’t show them the same product as the bump offer.
+Now if a customer has added an order bump offer product in his cart, the plugin won’t show them the same product as the WooCommerce bump offer.

 = What happens to the bump offer product if the customer removes the target product from the cart? = In this case, you get two options.
 Either remove or keep the offered product in the customer's cart.
-To do this, you need to go to the Order Bump plugin’s 'Global Settings' > 'Offer Target Dependency' feature, you’ll see two options here:
+To do this, you need to go to the Order Bump Upsell plugin’s 'Global Settings' > 'Offer Target Dependency' feature, you’ll see two options here:

 “Remove offer when target product is removed” - As the Target product is removed the offer product associated with the target will also be removed from your customer's cart.